 - For complete CAT policies on attendance, Turnitin, and more please click here. - Attendance: Missing more than three class sessions, either lectures or sections, will result in deducting 1/3 of a letter grade off your final course grade (i.e. an A- would become a B+).
 Missing 8 or more classes (i.e. 2 weeks of class), is grounds for failing the course.
-Excessive tardiness (meaning coming to class 5 minutes late or more than four times or more, or coming to class later than 10 minutes, and if it happens more than 3 times) will also impact your grade and will be counted as an absence. - Turning in Assignments: All assignments are due by the day and time marked on the syllabus/canvas.
-Unless otherwise noted, all assignments will be due and completed electronically (via Turnitin).I do not accept work over email.
+Excessive tardiness (meaning coming to class 5 minutes late or more than four times or more, or coming to class later than 10 minutes, and if it happens more than 3 times) will also impact your grade and will be counted as an absence.

+- Turning in Assignments: All assignments are due by the day and time marked on the syllabus/canvas.
+Unless otherwise noted, all assignments will be due and completed electronically (via Turnitin).
+I do not accept work over email.
 If extensions are needed, please inform me before the due date as I do not give retroactive extensions. - Late work: I will accept late work for three days after it is due.
 For each day it is late, I will deduct 1/3 a letter grade.
 After that (i.e. after 3 days) you receive an F/0.
 Work more than three days late, will result in a failing grade for the assignment.
 This only applies to work that is NOT credit no credit.
 Assignments such as group reports, preliminary work for Personal Narrative and Public performance that is credit/no credit, and annotations, or the CV/Resume which are not a part of the assignments that can be late.
 If you are concerned you will miss a deadline, please contact me at least 48 hours before the assignment is due to work out a new deadline.
 (I will not give extensions retroactively) I also do not accept late work for the final reflection. - I do not accept assignments over email.
-Everything must be turned in through canvas on the day that it is due. - All major assignments require you to submit a rough draft before the final due date.
-While the draft does not count towards your grade, failure to submit a draft will result in the loss of a letter grade on the final submission. - In order to receive a letter grade, all assignments must be submitted through Canvas. - For each day work is late, your grade goes down by /3 letter.
+Everything must be turned in through canvas on the day that it is due. - All major assignments require you to submit a full rough draft before the final due date.
+While the draft does not count towards your grade, failure to submit a draft will result in the loss of a letter grade on the final submission. - In order to receive a letter grade, all assignments must be submitted through Canvas. - For each day work is late, your grade goes down by $\frac{1}{3}$ letters.
 If the assignment is more than a week late, you will receive a 0. - Lectures for this class will not be posted on the course canvas website.
-However, I may post articles, ideas, and questions related to the course and the week's topics.
+However, I may post articles, ideas, and questions related to the course and the week's topics. - E-Mail.
+The primary methods of communication this semester will be e-mail, Canvas, and Zoom.
+UCSD requires you to use your official UCSD email address for communications.
+I teach several sections of several subjects, so it helps me to know which course you are referring to when you have questions.
+Failure to follow this protocol may result in my failure to respond promptly or at all.